In Brief

 The hospital room is quiet.
 The machines beep.
 Someone you love is behind that curtain, or maybe it's you.
 And the question rises — the one nobody can stop, the one every human being has asked since the world broke: Why?

 Not the medical why.
 Not "what went wrong with the diagnosis."
 But the deeper why.
-The one that keeps you awake at 3 a.m.
+The one that keeps you awake in the dark.
 Why did this happen?
 Why does a sovereign God permit — or ordain — the suffering of the innocent?
 Why is the hospital room full and heaven still empty?

 The Question Every Religion Tries to Answer